wrumble/ServerSideSwift/README.md

     next()
 }

-// Set the port the router will use to the current Environments port or 8080.
+// Set the port the router will use to the current Environments port or YourPortNumber.
 This isn't required but was the only way i could get the port set properly, trying to set it in the docker file did not work, nor did just setting "port" variable to "YourPortNumber" let port = Int(ProcessInfo.processInfo.environment["PORT"] ??
 "YourPortNumber") ??
 YourPortNumber

 // Run the server